andrao/planetscale-stream-ts/README.md

 }
 ```

+## Example

+<video src='https://github.com/user-attachments/assets/7a08a4aa-86ff-46e2-a3f3-43be94dda14b' width=360></video>

 ---

 # Using the examples

 This repository includes two example scripts, one for each class, in the _examples/_ folder.

 Before running an example, copy the _.env.example_ file to _.env_ and set the correct environment variables.
-Don't forget to `pnpm install`.

-Both of the examples require some configuration values to be set, indicated by the `@todo` comments.
+Both of the examples additionally require some configuration values to be set in the files themselves, indicated by the `@todo` comments.

-Run the examples using the scripts in _package.json_:
+After running `pnpm install`, run the examples using the scripts in _package.json_:

 -   `pnpm run messaging` runs the PlanetScale Messaging example
     -   See _examples/messaging.ts_
 -   `pnpm run vstream` runs the PlanetScale VStream example
     -   See _examples/vstream.ts_

+See the Example sections in the documentation above for screencaps of behaviour.

 ---